qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 They're pivotal in information retrieval, especially in ranking and search systems.
 BM25, a standard ranking function used by search engines like [Elasticsearch](https://www.elastic.co/blog/practical-bm25-part-2-the-bm25-algorithm-and-its-variables?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors), exemplifies this.
 BM25 calculates the relevance of documents to a given search query.

 BM25's capabilities are well proven, but it has its limitations.
-For example, it often needs building complex dictionary of synonyms, which is where sparse vectors come in.
+For example, it often needs building complex dictionary of synonyms, that is where sparse vectors come in.
 Sparse vectors excel in handling large text data, making them crucial in modern data processing and an improvement over more well-known methods like BM25.

 # Understanding Sparse Vectors
 Sparse vectors are like the Marie Kondo of data—keeping only what sparks joy (or relevance, in this case).